btcpayserver/btcpayserver-doc/ManualDeploymentExtended.md

 postgres=# \q
 ```

-##### :black_nib: Configuration

-See BTCPay Server Configuration.

 ## Tor

-Tor is optional.
-It can be used by the following components to provide enhanced privacy and/or help with NAT traversal:
+Tor can be used by the following components to provide enhanced privacy and/or help with NAT traversal:
 - Bitcoin-core Daemon
 - Lightning Network Daemon (lnd).